 1. The ball countdown at the Opening Rush starts when the first of the 6 balls is activated.
-Once the countdown starts, the countdown applies to all 6 balls.
-(See “Dead Ball” #2d)
+Once the countdown starts, the countdown applies to all 6 balls (see Dead Ball #2.1.d).

 4. When catching, a player must be in full control of the ball without using any out of bounds area or floor as leverage.

-8. Any physical contact with an opposing player will deem the player that initiated contact “out”.
+8. Any physical contact with an opposing player will deem the player that initiated contact out.

-9. If a ball is thrown before the first utterance of “showdown”, or “dead ball”, the throw is considered as legal.
+9. If a ball is thrown before the first utterance of “showdown”, or “dead ball”, the throw is considered legal.

 11. Players must line up next to the referees in the order they were knocked out.

-12. Players return to the game in the order they were knocked out. (ex.
-Player A was hit out first.
+12. Players return to the game in the order they were knocked out. (e.g. Player A was hit out first.
 Player B was hit out second.
 Player B lines up next to the referees before Player A. A catch was made by their teammates but Player A has not lined up next to the referees, therefore the catch does not bring anyone back in.)

-13. Crushed Balls: If a thrown ball hits an opponent or their wall and rebounds squished, or unlike its original shape at the start of the game, it will be deemed a crushed ball (See “Other Details” #5).
+13. Crushed balls: If a thrown ball hits an opponent or their wall and rebounds squished, or unlike its original shape at the start of the game, it will be deemed a crushed ball (see Other Details #4).
 Throwing a crushed ball will result in the thrower being out.

 - Not allowed during a game unless there is an injury.
-The same 6 players who start a game, end the game.
+The same 6 players who start a game shall end the game.
 Substitution may occur after each individual game (i.e. when you switch sides).

-6. Kicking a ball at an opponent during a game or in a showdown will result in the kicker being called out.
+4. Kicking a ball at an opponent during a game or in a showdown will result in the kicker being called out.